 The grade of a cancer relates to how aggressive the cancer is, how quickly or slowly it can be expected to grow.
 In the case of a very aggressive cancer, a brief delay in diagnosis may be very significant because it may be said that the aggressive cancer was much smaller, at a lower stage, just a few months earlier.
 On the other hand, a slow-growing cancer—one with a lower grade—may not change very much until the passage of many months or years and a brief delay in diagnosis would then be less significant.

 As with all medical malpractice cases, the plaintiff (the person bringing the suit) must prove that a healthcare provider (e.g. the doctor, nurse, or dentist) gave substandard care that resulted in harm to the plaintiff.
 And, this proof must come through the testimony of an expert witness.
 When our team of medical malpractice attorneys at Keches Law Group analyze a cancer case, we begin by taking a medical history, much like a physician would do.
 We consider a person’s risk factors, personal and family history, signs and symptoms.
 We consider what the healthcare provider knew or should have known about the patient, and we examine the course of treatment that the provider recommended.
 The care that your doctor recommended cannot be compared to today’s standards but rather must be compared to the standard of care that existed at the time that the doctor was caring for you.

-If you believe that you or a friend or relative may have suffered medical malpractice related to a cancer diagnosis, we can help.
+If you believe that you, a friend, or relative may have suffered medical malpractice related to a cancer diagnosis, we can help.
 It may be as simple as a telephone conversation.
 If, in fact, you have been the victim of medical malpractice, we will fight for your rights as a patient and get you the damages entitled to you.

 The medical malpractice department at Keches Law Group can help you figure out whether you have a case, and what steps to take next.
 Call Keches Law Group at 617-898-0808 for a free consultation today, or visit us online.